Explore Our Pediatric Appendectomy Services

 - Advanced technology: Sometimes we use a traditional, “open” approach for appendectomy.
 But often, we can use minimally invasive techniques such as laparoscopy.
 Using this technique, the doctor operates through one or more tiny incisions while viewing an enlarged image of the internal organs on a monitor.

-- Less downtime: Smaller incisions require fewer stitches, which can help your child recover more easily and comfortably than with traditional surgery.
+- Less downtime: Smaller incisions require fewer stitches, which can help your child recover more easily and comfortably than with traditional appendicitis surgery.
 In many cases, our surgeon can remove the appendix on an outpatient basis, so your child generally can go home the same day if there are no complications.